Dystopia: noun — an imaginary place or society in which everything is bad.

 The fear inherent in these films is that as technology improves our lives, we will lose our individuality.
 We will commit ourselves to serve the state and its aims in exchange for services that cater to our most primal instincts.

-The Lathe of Heaven, the 1980 TV-film based on the 1971 novel by Ursula Le Guin, also features a technologically advanced, dystopian future where the world struggles with overpopulation, pollution, poverty, drug abuse, insufficient food supplies, plague, and war in the Middle East.
-The protagonist, George Orr, has the ability to dream changes to reality.
+The Lathe of Heaven, the 1980 TV film based on the 1971 novel by Ursula Le Guin, also features a technologically advanced, dystopian future where the world struggles with overpopulation, pollution, poverty, drug abuse, insufficient food supplies, plague, and war in the Middle East.
+The protagonist, George Orr, has the ability to dream changes to reality — essentially, to create new “utopias.”
 Whatever he dreams, becomes reality.
-It’s a power George doesn’t want, but under the guide of the ambitious psychiatrist, Dr. Haber, it is put to use in creating utopia.
-Utopia, however, has a dark side.
-George dreams of a solution to overpopulation with a plague that kills billions.
-World unity is achieved, but only after George conjures up the classic alien invasion.
-Our highest aspirations as a species are thwarted by our very own natures; our dreams fall victim to our nightmares.
+It’s a power George doesn’t want, but under the guide of the ambitious psychiatrist, Dr. Haber, it is put to use in creating various utopias as the doctor tries to create the perfect world.

 1984 and Brazil